Understanding Classical Decomposability of Inequality Measures: A Graphical Analysis: Setting and decomposability

 Under exact relevant decomposability, $g_1$ ($g_1^{\mathcal{I}}$) captures within-group inequality and $g_2$ ($g_2^{\mathcal{I}}$) captures between-group inequality.

 One might worry that the simplex analysis relies on a special low-dimensional case of the three–person population.
 As all inequality measures considered here are symmetric and homogeneous of degree zero, higher-dimensional behavior must reduce locally to configurations analogous to those represented on the two-dimensional simplex.
 In this sense, the three–person simplex captures the essential geometry of decomposability.
+Since larger-population decompositions contain many embedded comparisons of the same basic $2+1$ type, violations observed in the three-person case should be understood as evidence of a structural incompatibility between the index and the decomposition rule, rather than as a peculiarity of low dimension.

+Take any $n$ and consider the share distribution across this population to be where $z_3=1-z_1-z_2$.
+Consider the population as partitioned into the subgroup $\{z_1,z_2\}$ and the subgroup of $n-2$ members each holding equal income share $z_3/(n-2)$, so that the total income share of the second subgroup is $z_3$ throughout.
+The failure of population-share-weighted decomposability means that